 In 1919, Herb Tautz started Delta Manufacturing Company in his garage.
 In 1923 he started manufacturing a small scrollsaw based on a design licensed from its inventor, Carl Moberg.
-The picture above shows one of the several versions of this saw.
-The saws were sold through a subsidiary, Delta Specialty Co., and bearing the "Delta Specialty Co." name.
+The saws were sold through a subsidiary, Delta Specialty Co., and wore the "Delta Specialty Co." name.

 In the late 1920s and into the early '30s, Delta rebadged a 12" bandsaw made by Heston & Anderson.
 Beginning in 1929, Tautz started identifying Delta Specialty Co. as "a subsidiary of Delta Manufacturing Co."
 In early 1932 the "Delta Specialty Co." name was dropped.

 A Period of Ownership Changes and Acquisitions

 In 1939, Tautz sold the company to a partnership consisting of Marshall Field, Charles G. Cushing, and H. Campbell Stuckeman; Tautz went on to run TAUCO Export Corp., which rebadged and sold Delta products overseas.
 The Delta name was difficult to trademark in other jursidictions so the Tauco name was used instead.
 We are uncertain of the ownership of Tauco and it is possible that it existed before the 1939 Marshall Field buyout.

 Tauco label from a scroll saw that was exported to South Africa